arunperi91/Lending_Club_Case_Study/README.md

-# Project Name
+# Lending Club Case Study
-> Outline a brief description of your project.
+> To identiify the variables which are strong indicators of default and potentially use the insights for its portfolio and risk assessment.

 ## Table of Contents